CleverbotIO/ruby-cleverbot.io/README.md

 A Ruby wrapper for the cleverbot.io API.

 **Important**: For all I know, the cleverbot.io API does not work anymore.
-Because it has not been officially deprecated or discontinued, I will keep this gem up to date in terms of its dependencies (oj and httpclient), so that applications that require this gem can keep their other gems up to date.
-Though this project is part of the Cleverbot IO project, I have nothing to do with and am not responsible for the maintenance of the Cleverbot IO API itself.
+This gem, therefore, will not be kept up to date in terms of its dependencies (oj and httpclient) Though this project is part of the Cleverbot IO project, I have nothing to do with and am not responsible for the maintenance of the Cleverbot IO API itself.
+The maintainer of the API has gone MIA.
+If your application still requires this gem, you should remove it.

 ## Installation
 ### Ruby Gems